glaucidium (little owl) gnoma (dwarf, pygmy)

 Palmer Lake, Colorado — Pike-San Isabel National Forest — Ice Cave Creek Trail

 Nate Kauffman and I hiked up to the upper Palmer Lake Reservoir, then made the loop up over the ridge to the northern end of the Ice Cave Creek Trail.
 We hiked that trail back toward the reservoirs.
-We were near the south end where it winds down to the reservoir trail when I saw a small bird fly across the trail and dive into a small spruce down the slope.
-I thought it was a woodpecker.
-I walked to the place where I could best see into the tree and scanned with my binoculars.
+We were near the south end where it winds down to the reservoir trail when I saw a small bird fly across the path and dive into a small spruce down the slope.
+From its direct flight and the way it headed for the center of the tree, I thought it was a woodpecker.
+I walked to the place where I could best see into the spruce and scanned with my binoculars.

 Not a woodpecker.
 The owl was perched on a horizontal branch about five inches from the trunk, facing me.
 It was just above my eye-level about 45 feet away.
 Nate came up and I pointed out the owl.
 For the next 20 minutes we watched it and tried to get photos and videos.
 Neither of us had cameras, so all that follows was taken by holding our phones up to our binoculars.